jackzhou2024/CS269i-HW4-Tournament-2024/README.md

 python game_run.py
 ```

-Without writing any code, you should be able to run the competition for the existing strategies in the exampleStrats folder.
-Then, you write your own strategy.py and put the file into the folder, rerun dilemma_run.py to see whether you can beat these baselines.

 # Note

-All you need to do is to write a strategy.py file and add it to exampleStrats.
+All you need to do is to write a strategy.py file and add it to auctionStrats.
 No need to change any existing files.

 When submitting to gradescope, you only submit strategy.py, no other files are needed.